stevebrownlee/labs/pages/packages.md

 hero:
   enabled: true
   heading: "Packages"
-  sub_heading: "We offer a variety of packages that meet your needs and your budget."
+  sub_heading: "We offer a variety of packages that help you achieve your goals."
   text_color: "#FFFFFF"
   text_color: "#ffffff"
   background_color: "#2d2830"